-A commandId, returned to the submitting application only.
-It is generally used to implement this correlation between commands and completions.
+A commandId, returned to the submitting application only; it can be used to correlate commands to completions.

 A workflowld, returned as part of the resulting transaction to all applications receiving it.
 It can be used to track workflows between parties, consisting of several transactions.